ibrahim-sowunmi/ibs-site/content/posts/new-years-plan.md

 This is the most important thing on this list by far.

 ### B1 level in a Second Language

+I did spanish for 3 months then fell of before.
+Second try.

+---

 ## Financial